Determine AI Module Classification (AI Native / AI Enabled / No AI / Not Known / Not Applicable)

 https://developers.toriihq.com/reference/putappsidapp

-Optional: Enable “Search the web”
+Optional: Enable “Search the web” for more accurate AI detection

 This requires configuring your own OpenAI API key: